-For example, in \cite{SharpCurves}, the first named author presents infinite families of curves over $\Q$ whose Jacobians have large ranks.
-Namely if we denote by $g(C)$ the genus of $C$, then an infinite family of hyperelliptic curves such that $\Rank(J(\Q))\geq g(C)-1$ is given in \cite[Theorem 12(1)]{SharpCurves}, whereas $\Rank(J(\Q))\geq g(C)$ is given in \cite[Theorem 12(2)]{SharpCurves}.
+In the case of modular curves, using Eichler-Shimura relations, one may decompose their Jacobians and compute their rank by computing the rank of their components.
+Still, this technique is not feasible for most curves.
+Even for hyperelliptic curves, for which we can try to apply the 2-descent, it is not clear if the upper bound obtained from descent will match the number of $\Z$-linearly independent elements in $\Jac(C)(K)$.
+For example, in \cite{SharpCurves}, the first named author presents infinite families of curves over $\Q$ whose Jacobians have large rank.
+Namely if we denote by $g(C)$ the genus of $C$, then an infinite family of hyperelliptic curves such that $\Rank(\Jac(C)(\Q))\geq g(C)-1$ is given in \cite[Theorem 12(1)]{SharpCurves}, whereas $\Rank(\Jac(C)(\Q))\geq g(C)$ is given in \cite[Theorem 12(2)]{SharpCurves}.
 The main idea was to find curves with too many rational points that would violate Coleman's bound \cite{ColemanEC}, or Stoll's improvement \cite{StollImprovedBound}.
 However, giving an exact rank of such curves seems extremely difficult.

-In this manuscript, we shift our focus to studying arithmetic statistics of ranks of $\Jac(C)(K)$, where $C$ varies over an infinite family of curves.
-There is a wealth of previous studies which analyse the statistics of ranks over infinite family of curves, for example over universal families of elliptic curves \cite{BS15}, quadratic twist families of elliptic curves \cite{KMR14, Smith1, Smith2, Smith3}, and cubic twist families of elliptic curves \cite{ABS, KoymansSmith}.